 A Builder’s Risk policy will compensate you in case of damage to property and materials incurred during construction.
 Depending on your policy, you will be partially or fully compensated for damage or loss due to theft, vandalism, explosions, fire, hail, lightning, and hurricanes.
 Paying out of your own pocket for such damage could seriously affect your business’s finances.

 There is a dire shortage of highly skilled labor in the construction industry.
 A survey by the U.S Chamber of Commerce reported 92% of contractors had concerns about their laborer’s skill levels.
 Under-skilled labor can lead to high worker turnover, or poor quality output on your project.
-This in turn can lead to delays and additional project costs.
-Invest in attracting skilled labor with good wages and maintaining them with financial incentives and facilitating on-the-job training.
+As such, this in turn can lead to delays and additional project costs.
+Hence, invest in attracting skilled labor with good wages and maintaining them with financial incentives and facilitating on-the-job training.

 For accurate cost estimates, undertake a fresh estimate for new projects you take on.
 Break down your cost estimates by material costs, labor, overheads and targeted profits.
 Research up-to-date information on each.
-Use the current information to work a cost estimate.
-Volatility in the construction industry, especially in regards to labor and materials, may result in you underbidding on a project and consequently encountering costly overruns.
+Moreover, use the current information to work a cost estimate.
+Furthermore, volatility in the construction industry, especially in regards to labor and materials, may result in you underbidding on a project and consequently encountering costly overruns.

 It is important to bond your subcontractors in the event of breach of contract.
 The surety will be charged for damages, and not you.
 Bond subcontractors before work commences.
 During bonding, subcontractors are thoroughly vetted.
 Hence, there are lower chances of sub-par work or occurrences breach of contract.